 These devices and signals are key infrastructure measurements to manage traffic, and provide a safe, and reliable movement of goods, services and people.
 The department tracks the health of these through ongoing preventative maintenance and performance monitoring.

-This measure shows the percentage of ITS field devices communicating with the Traffic Operations Center (including CCTV, VMS, Traffic Signals, Ramp Meters, Traffic Monitoring Sensors).
+This measure shows the percentage of Intelligent Transportation Systems field devices communicating with the Traffic Operations Center (including Closed-circuit Television Devises, Variable Message Signs, Traffic Signals, Ramp Meters, Traffic Monitoring Sensors).

 These values represent the percent of UDOT traffic signals that are in good, average and poor condition.